Tony607/Medical_Triage/README.md

 ```
 choose this in the browser

-**chinese_sentiment_analysis.ipynb**
+**medical_triage.ipynb**

-Enjoy, leave a comment in my [blog](https://www.dlology.com/blog/tutorial-chinese-sentiment-analysis-with-hotel-review-data/) if you have any question.
+Enjoy, leave a comment in my [blog](https://www.dlology.com/blog/tutorial-medical-triage-with-patient-query/) if you have any question.